Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-If you take the **Disengage**{ .rsc } action, your movement doesn't provoke Opportunity Attacks for the rest of the turn.
+If you take the **Disengage**{ .rsc } action, your Movement doesn't provoke Opportunity Attacks for the rest of the turn.

 ---